wgdetective/interview-task/README.md

 # Interview task

-## Task 1.
-Q&A
+## Task 2.
+Voting system

-Rest application for conducting surveys.
+Rest application for voting in elections.

-1) As a User, I want to get random question
+1) As a User, I want to get list of candidates
-2) As a User, I want to answer question
+2) As a User, I want to vote for the candidate
-3) As a User, I want to get statistics on questions that was answered by me
+3) As a User, I want to get statistics on current status of elections

-### Additional requirements:
-* As a User, I want to get random question that wasn't answered by me
-* As a User, I want to change my answer

 ### Additional architecture requirements:
 * highload